Best Wi-Fi Boosters and Extenders for Your RV

 What’s a Wi-Fi antenna?

 Here’s another area where the terminology starts to get confusing.
-Technically, all Wi-Fi devices, whether it’s your router, a booster, or even your laptop, contain antennas.
+Technically, all Wi-Fi devices contain antennas, whether it’s your router, a booster, or even your laptop.
 However, since antennas are generally known as things that amplify signals, and some Wi-Fi boosters look like big antennas, the terms have come to be used somewhat interchangeably.

 You can buy Wi-Fi antennas separately, and many of the Wi-Fi boosters on the market come with external antennas.
-However, these serve to help pick up or broadcast a signal—they won’t actually boost the network in the same way that a Wi-Fi extender or repeater will.
+However, these help pick up or broadcast a signal—they won’t boost the network like a Wi-Fi extender or repeater will.
 In other words, they complement boosters but don’t replace them.

 Do Wi-Fi boosters actually work?